TheDrawingCoder-Gamer/aoc-writeups/docs/benchmarking.md

 we do a lot of immutable shenanigans JS and Native can fall behind quickly.

 Haskell uses a similar custom benchmarker, and I've made sure to force the results.

+Elixir uses Bungee, and then I convert its results with a special function in scala to make the statistics match.